edsu/cscw-pandoc/README.md

 to be used with [Pandoc Markdown] and your [BibTeX] file.

-If you have some writing in Pandoc Markdown and you want to generate a CSCW paper you can replace [paper.md] with your own work, and then:
+If you have some writing in Pandoc Markdown and you want to generate a CSCW PDF you can replace [paper.md] with your own work, and then:

     make